Oscar-Pellice-Mas/Oscar-Pellice-Mas/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to develop games and program software.\
-🎓 &nbsp;I'm currently studying Computer Science at the LaSalle Barcelona.\
+🎓 &nbsp;I'm currently cursing a master on AAA Game Development at UPC Barcelona.\
 🌱 &nbsp;I'm on track for learning more about Videogame programming, Game Design, and AAA games creation.\
 ✉️ &nbsp;You can send me an email at oscarpellicemas@gmail.com!
 I'll try to respond as soon as I can.